KaiijuMC/Kaiiju/README.md

 - **AFK Distance:** Reduce view and simulation distance of AFK players.

 ### Commands
-- `/kaiiju distance`: Display the view, client, and simulation distances for each player on a server.
+- `/kaiiju distance`: Display view, client, and simulation distances for each player.

 ## Building